Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Introduction

-\textbf{Empirical Study:} To explore the contamination effects in a fine-grained manner, we conduct a comprehensive empirical study involving two PLMs and two LLMs on three representative code intelligence tasks: code translation, code generation, and code summarization.
+\textbf{Empirical Study:} To explore the contamination effects in a fine-grained manner, we conduct a comprehensive empirical study involving two PLMs and two LLMs on three representative code tasks, including code translation, code generation, and code summarization, encompassing two PLs, i.e., Java and Python.
 In our analysis, we identify four typical types of data contamination scenarios commonly encountered in code intelligence: (1) input-only contamination, where only the input portion of the test sets appears in the pre-training corpora; (2) output-only contamination, where only the output portion is contaminated; (3) unpaired contamination, where both input and output components are seen in pre-training but not as matching pairs; and (4) paired contamination, where the exact input-output pairs from the test sets are found in the pre-training data of PLMs or LLMs.

-As for experiments with PLMs, we adopt a pre-training, fine-tuning, and inference paradigm to simulate their practical usage.
+As for experiments with PLMs, we adopt a \textbf{pre-training, fine-tuning, then inference paradigm} to simulate their practical usage.
 To circumvent uncontrolled data leakage, we perform pre-training from scratch~\cite{magar2022data,jiang2024does} and simulate contamination by injecting test data into the pre-training corpus according to different contamination settings.
 After fine-tuning on downstream tasks, we evaluate model performance on test sets and compare with the uncontaminated counterparts, thereby measuring the contamination effects.
-As for LLMs, we still follow their practical usage paradigm, i.e., pre-training then inference, to conduct the experiments.
+As for LLMs, we also follow their practical usage paradigm, i.e., \textbf{pre-training then inference}, to conduct the experiments.
 We use their publicly available pre-training corpora~\cite{touvron2023llama,li2023starcoder} to extract appropriate samples according to different contamination settings as contaminated testing sets.
 As for uncontaminated counterparts, we design a series of perturbation rules to modify the contaminated testing sets, making them unseen to LLMs~\cite{mastropaolo2023robustness} while keeping sample complexities the same.
 All experiments are repeated five times for statistical analysis, thereby making comparisons and discussing the effects of contamination.